ragnarok22/nvim.store/README.md

 ## Filtering repositories

-Use the search box (press `f` to toggle) to filter the list.
+Use the search box (click **Filter** or press `f` when Vim motions are enabled) to filter the list.
 You can search by repository name or by topic using the `topic:<name>` syntax.
 Combining filters works as expected, for example:

 ```shell
 topic:lsp python